Anil1111/Academic-Projects-Tutorials/XNotes/VSCode.md

 34. `Alt + #` where # is a number to select individual tabs in VSCode
 35. `CTrl + L` select the entire line
 26. `Ctrl + K V` to open preview mode of the MD file to the right
+27. `Double click new tab` to remove the file preview mode of all new unedited tabs

 ## Shortcut from Integrated Terminal
 1. `code fileName.ext` opens the file in a new tab in VSCode